philmcminn/new-paper/README.md

 "[kebab-case](https://wiki.c2.com/?KebabCase)" for naming files and directories.
 All file and directory names following the kebab-case convention are lower-cased, with words separated with hyphens.
-Using lower-casing and not using spaces (by using hyphens instead) in file and directory names ensures good cross-platform compatibility.
+Using lower-casing and not using spaces (i.e., by using hyphens instead) in file and directory names ensures good cross-platform compatibility.

 ## Further LaTeX Tips